Rob-Rychs/stat-test/README.md

     group by Keyword, Market, Location, Device, CrawlDate ) t order by t.CrawlDate

+-- After in Hue you can get the RANK based on Keyword, Market, device and location with this SQL in Hive:

+Select t.*, rank() over (ORDER BY t.tot DESC) as RANKING from (
+    Select tt.keyword, tt.market, tt.device, tt.location, count(0) as tot
+    FROM stat.stat_question_three tt
+    group by tt.keyword, tt.market, tt.device, tt.location
+) t;

 ## 3.PPT Presentation + Other Design Solutions

 I created a presentation where I show how to solve the problem passed by STAT, as I show other alternatives to solve the problem like: